 - Guide light and love towards someone in your life

 - Simply a moment to reconnect with yourself (your wants, needs, and feelings)

 Anjali Mudra will simply help to seal in this moment of honoring, celebrating, and salutation.

-At Bodhi Surf + Yoga, we have a number of online yoga offerings.
-Learn more about our virtual yoga classes, yoga courses, as well as other resources to incorporate the yoga philosophy and its numerous benefits — physical, mental, and spiritual — into your life!
+Our online yoga classes will show you how to incorporate the yoga philosophy and its numerous benefits — physical, mental, and spiritual — into your life!